About me

 Ending

-At a certain point, it may become clear that working together has either enabled you to achieve the goals and aims you had at the first session, or that you are in a better place to be able to achieve them for yourself without a therapist.
+At a certain point, it can become clear that working together has either enabled you to achieve the goals and aims you had, or that you are in a better place to be able to achieve them for yourself without therapy.
 If this is the case, then we can agree to end our work together.
-Although this can sometimes feel worrying or even a little sad, it is a very positive step in your journey as it demonstrates that growth has occurred for you.
+Although this can sometimes feel worrying or even a little sad, it is a very positive step in your journey as it demonstrates that growth or change has occurred for you.

 Training, qualifications & experience